Iztral/Phum-s-Den/README.md

 # PhumsDen
 Simple portfolio-style website.
-Created as a sample for a friendly artist
+Created as a sample for a friendly artist.